SamusAranX/TweetDeleter/README.md

 ### How does it work?

+First, you'll need a set of API keys.

+#### If you only have a consumer key/secret pair

+Download the newest release and run it, specifying only the keys you have.
+A browser window will open, asking you to log into Twitter.
+Log in using the account you want to delete tweets from, then copy the PIN back into the tool window.
+If all goes well, all four required keys will be output and the tool will exit.
+Write the keys down somewhere and use them when restarting the tool.

-First, you'll need a full set of API keys.
-Then, grab the newest release, run it, and enter all the values it asks for.
+#### If you have a full set of keys

+Download the newest release, run it, and enter all the values it asks for.
 Hit Enter one final time and watch as all of your old tweets are deleted.

 You can also put a bunch of tweet IDs into a text file, separated by newlines, and use this tool to delete *just* those tweets.